Graduate Programs: College of Engineering and Computing Sciences

 - Scholarships: Graduate students in excellent academic standing and/or enrolled in the Accelerated Master’s Degree Program have priority access to NYIT scholarships, such as the Alumni Recognition Award and the Graduate Scholarship Award.

-- Accelerated Path to Master’s Degree (APMD) Option: designed exclusively for current undergraduate students in the College of Engineering and Computing Sciences who have continuously demonstrated academic excellence.
+- BS with Accelerated MS Option: designed exclusively for current undergraduate students in the College of Engineering and Computing Sciences who have continuously demonstrated academic excellence.
 The five-year B.S.-M.S. combined option provides juniors with a cumulative GPA of at least 3.2 an opportunity to complete both their bachelor’s and master’s degrees in five years.
-Students are encouraged to take two approved cross-listed APMD courses during the undergraduate degree as part of the curriculum.
+Students are encouraged to take two approved graduate courses during the undergraduate degree as part of the curriculum.
 These courses will later be counted again in the graduate degree when students formally apply for the graduate program.
-In addition, APMD students take approved graduate courses during their senior year, one graduate level course in each senior semester, at no additional cost to them.

 - Graduate Assistantships: Provided to select students to help them excel in the College of Engineering and Computing Sciences’ graduate programs.
 Admitted graduate students may take part in a teaching or research assistantship for the department in which they are studying.